 Every new relationship comes with risks—there's the risk of making a mistake, of wasting time, and of getting hurt.
-But we continue to take these chances in the hope that something amazing will come of our willingness to be vulnerable.
-However, as optimistic as one needs to be to begin a new relationship, the early stages of dating still require a certain level of caution.
-There are signs you should look for when you start seeing someone new that could save you from future heartbreak and regret.
-Business Insider recently asked psychologist and toxic relationship expert Perpetua Neo, dating coach Erika Ettin, psychologist Lisa Aronson Fontes, and psychologist Elinor Greenberg what dating red flags you should be aware of when letting a veritable stranger into your life.
+But we continue to take these chances in the hope that something amazing will come from our willingness to be vulnerable.
+However, as optimistic as one needs to be at the beginning of a new relationship, the early stages of dating still require a certain level of caution.
+There are definitely warning signs you should look for when you start seeing someone new that could save you from future heartbreak and regret.
+We're rounding up some dating red flags to be aware of when letting someone new into your life.

-"If you find yourself justifying away what he does or says, even though these feel wrong in your gut, then that's a surefire red flag," says Neo.
+"If you find yourself justifying away what he does or says, even though these feel wrong in your gut, then that's a surefire red flag," says psychologist Perpetua Neo.
 She explains that this is a part of the psychological phenomenon called confirmation bias, which leads people to ignore evidence that doesn't align with their views.
-It's also why people tend to defend the one they're with even when they shouldn't.
+It's also why people tend to defend the one they're with, even when they shouldn't.

 "All couples have disagreements.
 That's perfectly normal and healthy.
-But it's how you handle those disagreements that can really make or break things," explains Ettin.
+But it's how you handle those disagreements that can really make or break things," explains dating coach Erika Ettin.
 She points out that in a healthy relationship, couples are able to talk through issues together.
 The inability to communicate is a major red flag to look out for early on in a relationship.

-Greenberg suggests listening carefully to how your new S.O. describes their previous partners.
+Psychologist Elinor Greenberg suggests listening carefully to how your new S.O. describes their previous partners.
 "When people describe all of their exes as terrible people and put all the blame on them for the relationship's failure, this is a red flag for me.
 It practically shouts: 'I cannot take any responsibility for whatever went wrong.
 I have not learned anything from these relationships.
 It is totally up to you to make our relationship work,'" she says.